monix/monix.io/_tut/docs/2x/eval/task.md

 ### Memoize Only on Success

-Sometimes you just want memoization, along with idempotency guarantees, only successful values.
+Sometimes you just want memoization, along with idempotency guarantees, only for successful values.
 For failures you might want to keep retrying until a successful value is available.

 This is where the `memoizeOnSuccess` operator comes in handy: